The Path to Improving Database Performance

 You may want to consider dedicating a set of drives exclusively to tempdb if you haven’t already.
 It’s actually a good practice to also put your data, log and backup files onto a separate disk whenever you set up a database server.

 If you didn’t do this from the start, the performance boost and other benefits you’ll receive from making those changes now are well worth the effort.
 Putting everything onto a single disk not only drags down database performance, but it can also create a crisis in the event of a recovery disaster.
 Partitioning isn’t good enough.
-SQL Server Pro has a comprehensive article pertaining to SQL Server storage best practices.

 Upgrade Your Hardware